Peace in sight? Paris summit seeks solution for Ukraine war

 French officials say potential changes to the timeline will be discussed Monday, but stressed that the summit is aimed at fulfilling the Minsk accord — not writing a new peace deal.

 Germany and France helped to broker the Minsk accord, in hopes of ending a conflict on Europe’s eastern edge that has complicated relations with Russia, a powerful trading partner and diplomatic player.
-The four countries’ leaders have held a series of meetings since 2014, starting with a summit in Normandy that launched what the French call the “Normandy format” peace process.
+The four countries’ leaders held a series of meetings starting in 2014 in Normandy as what is known as the “Normandy format” peace process.

 But with progress stalled on the ground, the leaders haven’t met since 2016.
 Monday’s summit is the first involving Zelenskiy and Macron, who has sought to improve relations with Russia and pushed for the renewed talks, encouraged by Zelenskiy’s determination to end the war.

-Ukraine and Russia struck a prisoner exchange deal in September and agreed on a troop pullback from two locations in eastern Ukraine as part of efforts to pave the way for the Paris talks.
-Russia has also released three Ukrainian navy ships it seized in a Black Sea incident a year ago.
+Ukraine and Russia struck a prisoner exchange deal in September and agreed on a troop pullback from two locations in eastern Ukraine to pave the way for the Paris talks.
+Russia has also released three Ukrainian navy ships seized a year ago.

 Zelenskiy said before Monday’s talks that he hopes they will help achieve a lasting cease-fire, and that he hopes to negotiate a quick deal to exchange all prisoners held by the warring parties.